-2.21 All advertising material must be sent to the SFI program's Office of Label Use and Licensing for review and approval.
-SFI staff are available to answer questions about the use of the marks and these rules.

-2.22 The Office of Label Use and Licensing reserves the right to request samples of all uses of the SFI On-product labels from time to time.

-2.23 If the Office of Label Use and Licensing determines that a label user is not using the marks as provided in these rules, which may be amended from time to time, or no longer meets the criteria set out in the SFI program requirements, it will send a written notice to the label user specifying the inappropriate use(s) and allow thirty (30) days in which to make a correction.
-If the label user fails to make the correction, the right to use the marks will be revoked.

-2.24 Label users who observe misuse of any of these marks shall report this immediately to the Office of Label Use and Licensing.

-2.25When selling product as SFI chain-of-custody certified, the organization shall provide customers with written information confirming the supplier’s certified status, an official SFI claim statement and the organizations chain-of-custody number.
+4.14When selling product as SFI chain-of-custody certified, the certified organization shall provide customers with written information confirming the supplier’s certified status, an official SFI claim statement and the organizations chain-of-custody number.
 This can be in the form of, but not limited to, an invoice, bill of lading, shipping document, letter, or other forms of communications available to the customer at the time of the sale of the product.

-2.26 When using the SFI chain-of-custody X% content labels, the following rules must be taken into consideration:
+4.15The certified organization approved to use the SFI on-product label can use either the color, black and white, or reversed style labels.
+Where one-color print is being used, the SFI label may be the same color as the rest of the product.

+Part 5.
+Communicating Certification and Certified Product

+5.1 Any public communication by Certified Organizations shall be accurate and consistent with applicable laws and requirements for SFI logo use.
+Certified Organizations and label users are encouraged to consult the U.S. Federal Trade Commission’s guidelines on environmental claims in product advertising and communication and the guidelines on environmental labeling and advertising issued by the Fair Business Practices Branch of Industry Canada’s Competition Bureau, as appropriate, and to seek additional information and direction from national accreditation bodies, national standards bodies and national, state and provincial consumer protection and competition laws.
+Label users should consult with their legal counsel when preparing product advertising that includes an SFI on-product label or any other reference to the SFI program.

 a.
-The X% content label must equal all parts to 100%.
+Point of purchase (POP) materials should avoid environmental claims that can be tied to the product.
+Rather, they should explain the SFI Certified organization’s voluntary participation in a program for sustainable forest management.
+Avoid references or suggestions that the SFI program preserves forests.

 b.
-If a specific attribute does not apply (e.g., post-consumer recycled content), the company must exclude that tagline from the label.
+Avoid promoting any specific attributes of the product(s) bearing the mark when discussing participation in the SFI program, other than those related to forest management.

 c.
-If a company wishes to make a 100% certified sourcing claim, the certified sourcing label must be used.

-d.
-The 100% certified forest content claim can be made only when the physical separation method has been used throughout the chain-of-custody process.

-2.27The organization approved to use the SFI on-product label can use either the color, black and white, or reversed style labels.
-Where one-color print is being used, the SFI label may be the same color as the rest of the product.

-2.28 The size of the label can be determined by the certified company approved to use the SFI label, if approved by the SFI Office of Label Use and Licensing.

-2.29 If the label is being used on a small product (e.g., pencils) and the claim may not be legible, a company may apply to the SFI Office of Label Use and Licensing for additional exceptions on applying the SFI on-product label.
+Organizations can make claims about other certified processes (e.g., soy ink or alternate power sources) as long as it is clear that this is not associated with the SFI certification.

-2.30The following taglines can be used in combination with SFI on-product labels and with promotional materials that may or may not include the SFI label.
+5.2The following taglines can be used in combination with SFI on-product labels and with promotional materials that may or may not include the SFI label.
 The SFI website (www.sfiprogram.org) can be added to any of these taglines.

 a.
-Approved claims for use with the Section 2 - SFI 2015-2019 Forest Management Standard and certified primary producers
+Approved claims for use with the Section 2 - SFI 2022 Forest Management Standard and certified primary producers